 A scenic train ride from Kandy to Ella on the Blue Train

-Nowadays travels are related to the contents on Instagram.
+Nowadays travels dreams are persuade by contents shared on Instagram, most of the time.
 Some of the best contents creators in the world have been inspired by the train track from Kandy to Ella.
-The instagrammable blue train is passing by one of the most beautiful scenarios in the world, the Nine Arch Bridge.
+The instagrammable blue train that is passing by one of the most beautiful scenarios in the world, the Nine Arch Bridge.

 WHERE IS KANDY?